 One thing I like about GridinSoft is that it supports nearly 30 languages.
 However, not all translations are consistent — for example, the French version still has some of the information on the screen in English.
 But still, GridinSoft puts a remarkable effort into making the program easier to use for non-English speakers.

-However, one thing I like about Trojan Scanner is its minimalistic design, which makes it very easy to use.
+Its free mobile app, Trojan Scanner, is very beginner-friendly.
+It has a minimalistic design, which makes it very easy to use.
 It only offers on-demand scanning, which can be initiated with a couple taps.

 GridinSoft Customer Support